Hello and welcome.

 Our topic this term is….

 We will be looking at different traditional tales throughout this term.
-We will share lots of different Fairy Tales through story times and focus on three in detail.
-These will be Jack and the Beanstalk followed by The Sword in the Stone.
-The children will enjoy describing the different characters, acting out the stories and making their own story maps and mini books.
-We will be linking the stories in with all aspects of what we are learning.
+We will share lots of different Fairy Tales through story times and focus on Jack and the Beanstalk in detail.
+The children will enjoy describing the different characters, acting out the stories, making their own story maps and mini books.
 What is your favourite traditional tale?

 This term we will be focusing on numbers 0-20 and beyond, counting up and back from any number, ordering numbers, comparing numbers, forming the numbers correctly in numerals and starting to write the numbers in words.
 We will also be working on addition and subtraction of numbers and really understanding our number bonds.
 We will also be learning how to count in 2's, 5's and 10's.